timesize/monster-oop/04-ruby-rails/ruby-methods/27-28/exercises.md

 Put your solutions in a file called `ruby_methods.rb`.
 To run, type `ruby ruby_methods.rb` in the command line.

+Exhausted your resources (google, classmates, etc) and still super stuck on a problem?
+Check out the [solutions](solutions.rb).

 ### Looping

 Use a loop to do  the following: